MileHacker Logo

 • Guided Choices: No formal guided tours exist for international tourists.

 • Photography: Exterior photography is generally permitted.
-Avoid photographing worshippers too closely without permission.
+Avoid photographing worshippers too closely without getting permission.
 Photography inside the main sanctuary is typically prohibited.

 • Best Viewing: Mid-morning or late afternoon are ideal for photography as blue tiles glow beautifully in direct sunlight.